This content has moved to https://go.treasuredata.com/docs

 - v: Each log entry, stored as map<string, string>

-When we look up the value of a database entry, we must address the information using the format: v[‘field1’].
+When you look up the value of a database entry, address the information using the format: v[‘field1’].

 $ td schema:set <database> <table> <column_name>:<type>...